apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Configuring the network
 ^^^^^^^^^^^^^^^^^^^^^^^

-Unless you have configured it during install, which will not be covered by this guide, the network interface will not come up on your hardware and you will need to configure it to work in your environment.
-Since we specified that there will be no DHCP server in this environment we will be manually configuring your network interface.

-Before going any further, make sure that "brctl" and "net-tools" are installed and available:
+Before going any further, make sure that "bridge-utils" and "net-tools" are installed and available:

 .. parsed-literal::
    # yum install bridge-utils net-tools -y

-Connecting via the console you should login as root.
+Connecting via the console or SSH, you should login as root.
 We will start by creating the bridge that Cloudstack will use for networking.
 Create and open /etc/sysconfig/network-scripts/ifcfg-cloudbr0 and add the following settings: